tdijital/psrecovery-py/README.md

 - Check for collisions between files.
 - Better filtering of the scan results.
 - Scan for stray SuperBlocks and CylinderGroups if found use them in relevant directs to calculate ino to offset.
-- Allow the user to select what file types that want to scan for in the FileCarver.
+- Allow the user to select what file types they want to scan for in the FileCarver.
 - Dynamically get partitions and partition names using disklib.
+- Finish the Unreal Scanner

+### Unreal Analyzer TODO
+- Attempt to match files in an Unreal TOC by filesize and location on disk for TOCs with no md5s.
+- Attempt to match orphaned blocktables to files in an Unreal TOC by filesize and location on disk.

 ### Experimental TODO
 - Scan for unclaimed indirect block tables.
   - Try to identify file match for the block table in carved files.

-### Unreal Analyzer TODO
-- Attempt to match files in an Unreal TOC by filesize and location on disk for TOCs with no md5s.
-- Attempt to match orphaned blocktables to files in an Unreal TOC by filesize and location on disk.